ivanros/star-wars-codetest/README.md

 yarn test #or npm test
 ```

-To run pre-commit hook manually
+To run pre-commit hook manually (you should have pre-commit installed)

 ```
-pip install pre-commit #or brew install pre-commit pre-commit install -f pre-commit run --all-files
+pre-commit install -f
+pre-commit run --all-files
 ```

-To run the project in a Dockerized way
+To run the project in a Dockerized way (you should have Docker installed and daemon started)

 ```
-docker-compose
+docker build -t start-wars-codetest . docker run -d -p 3000:3000 start-wars-codetest
 ```

+Then go to `localhost:3000` and you will see the deployed app

 ## Project structure